RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-ping-identity.md

     {{<image filename="images/rc/saml/ping_identity_saml_17.png" alt="" >}}{{</image>}}

-5. The user is redirected to SM
+5. You will be redirected to the Redis Cloud admin console.